Do Career Counselors Need a License?

 Step 3 — Supervised Clinical Hours

-Step 4 — Licensure Exams
+Step 4 — Licencing Exams

 Step 5 — Ongoing Requirements

-Timing, Costs, and Career Impact
+Timing, Costs and Career Impact

 A Tactical Roadmap: If You Don’t Need a License